 1501 voyage and recognition of South America

-Vespucci's ships traveled along the South American coast down to Patagonia.
-Along the way, he encountered present-day Rio de Janeiro and Rio de la Plata.
+Vespucci's ships traveled along the South American coast down to Patagonia, according to The New World Encyclopaedia.
+Along the way, he encountered the rivers Rio de Janeiro and Rio de la Plata.
 During this voyage, Vespucci came to suspect that he was looking at a continent entirely different from Asia.

 While on this voyage, Vespucci wrote letters to a friend in Europe describing his travels and identifying the New World as a separate continent from Asia.
 These letters also chronicle his encounters with the indigenous people and describe their culture.
-Vespucci described the natives' religious practices and beliefs, their diet, marriage habits, and, most appealingly to readers — their sexual and childbirth practices.
-These letters were published in several languages and sold well (better than Columbus' letters) across Europe.
-This pleased Vespucci who, who recorded his adventures to better leave "some fame behind me after I die.”[Countdown: The Top 10 Intrepid Explorers]
+Vespucci described the natives' religious practices and beliefs, their diet, marriage habits, and, most appealingly to readers, their sexual and childbirth practices.
+These letters were published in several languages and sold well (better than Columbus' letters, according to Stanford University) across Europe.
+This pleased Vespucci who, who recorded his adventures to better leave "some fame behind me after I die."

 Later voyages and other accomplishments